-&lt;sup>22We can also say something about the implications of DC plus C. It can be shown that they imply that the ex-ante and conditional optima are the same for any feasible sets containing only acts that agree on $E^c$ .
+26We can also say something about the implications of DC plus C. It can be shown that they imply that the ex-ante and conditional optima are the same for any feasible sets containing only acts that agree on E^c .
 We conjecture that under natural conditions this can be used to show that DC plus C is, in fact, equivalent to DC-R. We have proved this conjecture for the case where preferences are MEU.
 Therefore, at least in this case, we can be confident that consequentialism is the only difference between DC-R and DC.